 Why you should think twice before going "zero-carb"

 There is no need to go "zero-carb" eating unless you are doing Restricted Ketogenic Diet for therapeutic reasons.
 Most people experience all the great fat loss and health benefits of the Ketogenic diet at 20-30 grams of net carbs per day.
 Remember, more ketones won't help you burn significantly more calories.
 You simply need to find your optimal carbs level to sate your appetite and feel good.

 Also, as I explained in one of my previous posts, in cases of autoimmune hypothyroidism (Hashimoto's), a very low-carb diet is not recommended.
 Dr. Broda Barnes, who spent over 50 years on thyroid research, suggested in his book “Hypothyroidism: The Unsuspected Illness” that the minimum amount of carbohydrate intake for patients with hypothyroidism should at least 30 grams of net carbs.

 My personal experience with carbs is that if I eat less than 20-30 grams of net carbs, I feel less sated and tend to eat more.
 I can't explain why that happens and it doesn't make sense to me, but it may be down to my thyroid issues (Hashimoto's).
-I'm quite lucky because I can eat up to about 50 grams of net carbs and still detect ketones.
+How many carbs I eat?
+I eat 30-50 grams of net carbs a day.
+As I mentioned in many of my previous posts, you don't need to be in ketosis to lose weight and maintain a healthy weight.
 You can find out more about measuring ketones in my post here: Ketosis & Measuring Ketones.

 I hope you enjoyed reading my post.
 To find out more about the ketogenic diet and keto-friendly recipes, check out my apps KetoDiet, KetoDiet Basic and my Kindle book!